 To change your venue to another one within Nottinghamshire County Council Registration District there will be a small administration fee.
 To change your venue to one outside of the Nottinghamshire County Council Registration District will count as a cancellation and therefore relevant charges will apply.
+However, if you have already given notice of marriage, you will both have to give fresh notice in order to change the venue.
 Please refer to our fees page and ceremony terms and conditions.

 Please see Five Easy Steps to Planning Your Wedding Ceremony.

 What if we are running late on the day?

 Your ceremony should start at the appointed time unless there are exceptional circumstances where we have been informed in advance of the change and it has been agreed by us.

 Should you arrive late it may not be possible to conduct your ceremony that day, since your registrars will most likely have to attend subsequent ceremonies.